What is a decision-making process?

 Even when rules and procedures are set up to make business decision-making more systematic, there can still be room for intuition on the part of decision-makers.
 For example, after gathering data about different alternatives, more than one might seem similarly advantageous, or management might find itself lacking certain information needed to make a decision with full confidence.
 This is a good use case for incorporating an intuitive decision-making model into the process.

-On the other hand, decisions that happen frequently and have clear optimal outcomes benefit from a structured, rational decision-making models.
+On the other hand, decisions that happen frequently and have clear optimal outcomes benefit from structured, rational decision-making models.
 This approach to business problem-solving uses clearly prescribed steps and, usually, data analytics software to evaluate the available options and arrive at a decision.

 Decision management -- also known as enterprise decision management (EDM) or business decision management (BDM) -- is a process or set of processes that aims to improve the decision-making process by using all available information to increase the precision, consistency and agility of decisions.
 The processes also focuses on making good choices by taking known risks and time constraints into consideration.